 Do you use orthotics?

-Any other suggestions for dealing with a tendon injury?
+Any other suggestions for dealing with a posterior tibial tendonitis?

 How long do you try a recovery routine before switching to try something different (if it’s not working)?